Palace of Versailles: Role in politics and culture

 In 1783, the palace was the site of the signing of the last two of the three treaties of the Peace of Paris (1783), which ended the American Revolutionary War.
-On September 3, British and American delegates, led by Benjamin Franklin, signed the Treaty of Paris at the Hôtel d'York (now 56 Rue Jacob) in Paris, granting the United States independence.
-On September 4, Spain and France signed separate treaties with England at the Palace of Versailles, formally ending the war.
+On 3 September, British and American delegates, led by Benjamin Franklin, signed the Treaty of Paris at the Hôtel d'York (now 56 Rue Jacob) in Paris, granting the United States independence.
+On 4 September, Spain and France signed separate treaties with Britain at the Palace of Versailles, formally ending the war.

-The King and Queen learned of the storming of the Bastille in Paris on 14 July 1789, while they were at the palace, and remained isolated there as the Revolution in Paris spread.
+The King and Queen learned of the Storming of the Bastille in Paris on 14 July 1789, while they were at the palace, and remained isolated there as the Revolution in Paris spread.
 The growing anger in Paris led to the Women's March on Versailles on 5 October 1789.
 A crowd of several thousand men and women, protesting the high price and scarcity of bread, marched from the markets of Paris to Versailles.
-They took weapons from the city armory, besieged the palace, and compelled the King and royal family and the members of the National Assembly to return with them to Paris the following day.
+They took weapons from the city armoury, besieged the palace, and compelled the King and royal family and the members of the National Constituent Assembly to return with them to Paris the following day.

 As soon as the royal family departed, the palace was closed.
 In 1792, the National Convention, the new revolutionary government, ordered the transfer of all the paintings and sculptures from the palace to the Louvre.
 In 1793, the Convention declared the abolition of the monarchy and ordered all of the royal property in the palace to be sold at auction.
 The auction took place between 25 August 1793 and 11 August 1794.
 The furnishings and art of the palace, including the furniture, mirrors, baths, and kitchen equipment, were sold in seventeen thousand lots.
-All fleurs-de-lys and royal emblems on the buildings were chambered or chiseled off.
+All fleurs-de-lys and royal emblems on the buildings were chambered or chiselled off.
 The empty buildings were turned into a storehouse for furnishings, art and libraries confiscated from the nobility.
 The empty grand apartments were opened for tours beginning in 1793, and a small museum of French paintings and art school was opened in some of the empty rooms.

+By virtue of an order issued by the Versailles district directorate in August 1794, the Royal Gate was destroyed, the Cour Royale was cleared and the Cour de Marbre lost its precious floor.